LuisBaezaCruz/LuisBaezaCruz/README.md

 # About Me:
-I'm a computer science students at Texas Tech University.<br>I'm currently working in building a quote making software called VitrumDesk for the company Transvision by Prefalum.
+I'm a computer science students at Texas Tech University.<br>I'm currently working in building a quote making web app called VitrumDesk for the company Transvision by Prefalum.

 ## 🌐 Socials: